 Should there be different arms of CAEECC?
 Or would that create silos?

 How can we best engage communities not on CAEECC in addition to ensuring authentic representation on CAEECC?

+What will be metrics of success for each proposal?

+CPUC could take this opportunity to task or explore with the Restructuring working Group with brainstorming potential innovations for CAEECC make-up and scope of work evolution to accelerate State climate and equity goals and bring new, more democratic access to real community engagement that has not yet existed.

 Proposed Timeline